next-gen-dev/vscode-run-function/README.md

-# CodeLens Sample
+# Live Run

-This is a sample extension that shows the usage of the CodeLens API.

-It is not intended as a production quality extension.
+## Developing

+-   Run `npm install` in terminal to install dependencies
+-   Run the `Run Extension` target in the Debug View.
+This will:
+    -   Start a task `npm: watch` to compile the code
--   Create a new file
+    -   Run the extension in a new VS Code window
--   Write anything
--   Click on the CodeLens for action example
--   Can be enabled or disabled by command palete

-## VS Code API
+## VS Code API reference

 ### `languages` module